HISPlayer/UnityMetaQuest-SDK/hisplayer-api.md

    * **public int playerIndex**: The index of the player where the event is triggered.
    * **public string caption**: The next generated caption text.
    * **public float position**: The horizontal position of the text along the inline (left-right) axis, as a 0.0–1.0 fraction of the display.
-   * **public HISPlayerCaptionAlignment alignment**: The information of how text is aligned within the cue box (left, right, center)
+   * **public HISPlayerCaptionAlignment alignment**: The information of how text is aligned within the cue box (left, right, center).
    * **public float line**: The vertical position of the text cue box, interpreted as either a 0.0–1.0 fraction.

 * **public struct VideoSourceOptions**: The information of optional parameters for **AddVideoContent** and **ChangeVideoContent** APIs.